Certora/safeguard/safeguard/README.md

 Note that the same caveats as `SIGUSR1` apply here: this request is *not* idempotent, and sending two duplicate reload messages without changing the plugin object will cause a load failure and detecting to be paused.

-If the value `LOG`, then the dictionary must also include a key `data`.
+If the value is the string `LOG`, then the dictionary must also include a key `data`.
 The associated value is expected to be a string indicating a log level, one of: `DEBUG`, `INFO`, `WARN`, or `ERROR`.
 If string is not one of these, the message is rejected.
 If the log level is valid, then the currently loaded plugin is requested to set its log output level to the indicated level.
 This choice does *not* persist across dynamic reloads.
 The plugin may, or may not, respect